VingtCinq/python-mailchimp/README.rst

 python-mailchimp-api
 ====================

-A straighforward python client for v3 of MailChimp API using requests >= 2.7.0.
+A straightforward python client for v3 of MailChimp API using requests >= 2.7.0.

 Getting Started